*Please note: Due to Covid restrictions none of the churches in the Melton Team Parish are open at the present time.

 The belfry contains ten bells.
 The earliest bell (No.6) is by John of York dating from the fourteenth century.
 Most of the rest have been recast.
 Until 1802 there were only six bells: then two more were added and in 1894 a further two made the total ten.
 In addition there is a small sanctus bell which dates from the seventeenth century.

-The carillon, on which chimes are played two times a day (at 12 noon and 3pm), was restored in 1938.
+The carillon, on which chimes are played twice a day (at 12 noon and 3pm), was restored in 1938.

 Our organ, the Sir Malcolm Sargent Memorial organ, named after our illustrious choirmaster and organist from 1914-1924, has been rebuilt.
-To find out more about it click here.
-Find out about organ recitals in the church by clicking here.
+To find out more about it click HERE.

 FIND ST MARY'S CHURCH, MELTON MOWBRAY, LE13 1AE